Table of Contents

-A commonality in senescent cells that helps when targeting them for removal with drugs (senolytics) is the expression of the protein p16INKa which helps to identify them in vitro; however externally senescent cells are hard to distinguish from regular cells.
+A commonality in senescent cells is the expression of the protein p16INKa which helps to identify them in vitro; however externally senescent cells are hard to distinguish from regular cells.
 A very recent review of it, a "SASP atlas" is Basisty et al. (2020), shows that there may even be different kinds of senescent cells, some of which have the positive effect noted earlier, and others just abnormal, negative effects.

 Their effects are so negative that even transplanting a small amount of senescent cells to other mice causes them to live less and become less healthy (Xu et al., 2018)

 A mechanism cells have to fix damaged component is simply to break them apart, and produce new ones from scratch: autophagy (Bareja et al., 2019).
 It is at least intuitive to think that throwing something and building it again from scratch it's easier than trying to repair a broken component, so it's not that surprising that autophagy is involved in the alleviation of most if not all of the hallmarks of aging - to be discussed in the next section-.

 Interventions that target the various longevity pathways (AMPK, mTOR, IIS, sirtuins) also tend to upregulate autophagy.
 Here's a list of drugs that promote autophagy (From Shetty et al., 2018)